dmcdaniel12/MageSaCCA/README.md

 then have it export to CSV file for Rapidflow insertion.
 We are working on an API version so that this will still use the API to change categories in the future.

+## Future TODO

+* Add in API handling of updated categories for smaller projects or people who are uncomfortable editing MySQL with a script directly.
+* Automatically run index once completed
+* Better support for sites w/ unique category configurations
+* Allow people to set their own clearance amount in the config section

 ## Contributing